How to Ride a PumpTrack

 What Is a Pump Track?

 A pump track is a continuous circuit of rollers, banked turns, and features designed for riders to ride completely by "pumping"—generating momentum by up-and-down body movements instead of pedaling or pushing.
-It's typically made from dirt or asphalt and features a series of bumps and corners that loop back on themselves for continuous riding.
+Typically made from dirt, a dirt pumptrack features a series of bumps and corners that loop back on themselves for continuous riding.

-This unique setup allows riders to create momentum and maintain speed through dynamic body movements.
+This unique setup allows riders to create momentum and maintain speed through dynamic body movements, making it an exciting and challenging terrain for all levels of riders.

 The Benefits of Riding a Pump Track